AndBucketDrew/Scheduler/README.md

 - Event type deletion cascades and removes all associated shifts.
 Id like the behavior to be deassign rather than delete
 - Email notifications via nodemailer are configured but not wired into any workflow
 - The JWT secret is currently stored in a committed `.env` file because this was a school project.
+- There are lots of console.logs() left in the code which is not secure.
+- Frontend styling needs work

 ---